uptonking/note4yaoo/lib-editor-codemirror-docs.md

 ## overview

 - CodeMirror is set up as a collection of separate modules that, together, provide a full-featured text and code editor.
+  - @codemirror/state, which defines data structures that represent the editor state and changes to that state.
+  - @codemirror/view, a display component that knows how to show the editor state to the user, and translates basic editing actions into state updates.
+  - @codemirror/commands defines a lot of editing commands and some key bindings for them.
 - Many things that you'd expect in an editor, such as the line number gutter or undo history, are implemented as extensions to the generic core, and need to be explicitly added to a configuration to be enabled.
   - To make it easy to get started, the `codemirror` package pulls in most of the things you need for a baseline editor (except a language package).

-- An attitude that guides the architecture of CodeMirror is that functional (pure) code, which creates new values instead of having side effects, is much easier to work with than imperative code
+- An attitude that guides the architecture of CodeMirror is that functional (pure-相同输入输出相同) code, which creates new values instead of having side effects, is much easier to work with than imperative code
 - the library's state representation is strictly functional—the document and state data structures are immutable, and operations on them are pure functions, whereas the view component and command interface wrap these in an imperative interface.
   - This means that an old state value stays intact even when the editor moves on to a new state.
   - as a general rule, unless explicitly described in the docs, reassignment of properties in objects created by the library is just not supported.

 - The library handles updates in a way inspired by approaches like Redux or Elm.
   - With a few exceptions (like composition and drag-drop handling), the state of the view is entirely determined by the `EditorState` value in its `state` property.
-- 💡 Changes to that state happen in functional code, by creating a transaction that describes the changes to document, selection, or other state fields.
+- 🌟 Changes to that state happen in functional code, by creating a transaction that describes the changes to document, selection, or other state fields.
   - Such a transaction can then be dispatched, which tells the view to update its state, at which point it'll synchronize its DOM representation with the new state.
 - The data flow during typical user interaction looks something like this:
   - ⛓️ event -> transaction -> newState -> newView
   - The view listens for events.
 When DOM events come in, it (or a command bound to a key, or an event handler registered by an extension) translates them into state transactions and dispatches them.
 This builds up a new state.
 When that new state is given to the view, it'll update itself.

 - Since the core library is rather minimal and generic, a lot of functionality is implemented in system extensions.
   - Extensions can do all kinds of things, from merely configuring some option, to defining new fields in the state object, to styling the editor, to injecting custom imperative components into the view.
-The system takes care to allow extensions to compose without unexpected conflicts.
+  - The system takes care to allow extensions to compose without unexpected conflicts.
 - The set of active extensions is kept in the editor state (and can be changed by a transaction).
   - Extensions are provided as values (usually imported from some package), or arrays of such values.
 They can be arbitrarily nested (an array containing more arrays is also a valid extension), and are deduplicated during the configuration process.
-Thus, it is okay for extensions to pull in other extensions—if the same one gets included multiple times, it'll only take effect once.
+  - Thus, it is okay for extensions to pull in other extensions—if the same one gets included multiple times, it'll only take effect once.
 - When relevant, the precedence of extensions is determined first by explicitly set precedence category, and within that, by the position the extension has in the (flattened) collection of extensions passed to the state.

 - Document Offsets